mbialoru/timebox/docs/style_guide.md

 * No keywords can be used for variable names.

 * Pointer variables should be prepended with ‘p_’ and place the asterisk ‘*’ close to the variable name instead of pointer type.
+This also applies for smart pointers.

 * Reference variables should be prepended with ‘r_’.
 This helps to differentiate between the method returning a modifiable object and the same method returning